siyoon210/Slack-Json-to-Markdown/README.md

 # Slack Json to Markdown
 Slack doesn't erase conversation history even if it's a **free plan**!
+(You just can't see it in the Slack App.)
 It is saved as json file.

 This simple application helps you change the json conversation to markdown!!